-- Click on the "FSIS' Intranet site" hyperlink. - Sign into the FSIS Intranet using your eAuthentication password.
-This takes you to a page titled "Importing and Exporting", sub-titled "Bovine and Ovine Export Programs".
+- Click on the Inside FSIS (usda.gov) intranet hyperlink. - Sign into the FSIS Intranet using your eAuthentication password.
+This takes you to a page titled "Importing and

+Exporting", sub-titled "Bovine and Ovine Export Programs".
 You may see this site referred to as "Partner Web"